 Applying for grant funding

-If you are planning a major project, or one with high costs, then funding from grants will probably your main source of income.
+If you are planning a major project, or one with high costs, then funding from grants will probably be your main source of income.
 You will need to match most grant funding with some cash funding from other sources, so don’t rely on a single funder to give you 100% of what you need.

 Public money in the form of grants is becoming more difficult to obtain.
 In order to qualify you will need to be able to show how you are going to benefit the wider community and fill a real need.

 Applying for grant funding can be a skill in itself.
 It’s great if you have someone in your community who has experience and can help, but think carefully about employing a professional fundraiser.
 They may be able to find new sources of funding, but most funders prefer a local voice (passionate and supportive of the project) and many will not pay for their time.

 There are a number of online databases where you can search for grant funding.
 Each will probably raise slightly different results so it is worth checking them all, even though it can be time consuming.

 - National Churches Trust: where to search for grant funding